pucelle/lupos/README.md

 **lupos** is not perfect yet.

 - Can only work with TypeScript, and slows TypeScript compiling speed.
 - If a library made by **lupos**, normally places use this library should also be compiled by **lupos**.
-There are some alternative solutions existing, which will be provided when required.
+There are some solutions existing, which will be provided when required.
 - Some expressions, like `let newItems = observedItems.filter(...)`, you may expect `newItems` to become observed, but in fact it's not.
 Plan to indicate observed state of expressions by vscode plugin decorate feature.